DBarney/zq_pool/README.md

 qz_pool:submit(Socket,[<<"append">>,<<"foo">>,<<"bar">>,<<"bar">>,...]),
 ```

-which will generate a large job, but will avoid the overhead of sening so many messages.
+which will generate a large job, but will avoid the overhead of sending so many messages.

 The zq_pool_worker will store off the first two messages and then reuse them for all of the rest of the messages that are part of the job.
 It will then feed the rest of the messages to the call back module one by one.

-So:
+So this is what is happening behind the scenes:

 ```
 [Cmd= <<"append">>,Key | Values] = AllMessages,